hawthornbunny/techie-alt-hunt/README.md

 * Hints
   * <https://www.fimfiction.net/blog/942500/->

 Solution: The GitHub commit shows that Techie changed the button image on [whatif.themajortechie.com][] from `whatif.png` to `whatif.jpg`.
-I couldn't figure this one out at first, since it didn't seem like a particularly significant change - however, a hexdump of the `whatif.jpg` file revealed that the fragment dump is appended to the end of that file.
+I couldn't figure this one out at first, since it didn't seem like a particularly significant change - however, a hexdump of the `whatif.jpg` file revealed that the fragment is appended to the end of that file.
 Interestingly this doesn't seem to prevent the image from displaying at all, which was a good way to conceal the fragment in GitHub.

 One oddity, however, is that Techie also uploaded a file named `the_reddest_herring.zip.040.hex` to the site, which you can simply download.
 I don't understand why he did this - it wasn't necessary, since the file is already contained in `whatif.jpg`.
 Adding this file effectively bypasses the challenge entirely since you now don't need to figure out the trick with the jpeg file.

-Also note the `.zip` in the file extension - either this is misdirection, or it could be a clue that the fragment dump is actually the dump of a zip file which we will need to unzip.
+Also note the `.zip` in the file extension - either this is misdirection, or it could be a clue that the fragment is actually a zip file which we will need to unzip.

 ### Fragment C5 (P3)
 * Chronological index: 7